 Challenge #7: Lack of a UI

 The lack of a UI ties the product manager to an engineer for every unique feature request.
 Product managers will need to work directly with a developer on every feature rollout, which causes significant coordination overhead.
 Also, product managers have limited visibility into what treatments are served and to whom.
 Keeping track of which treatment a customer receives is critical during a rollout, especially for those customers who may be considered high risk or high touch.

 Everyone on the delivery team needs access to metrics when measuring the impact of the release: “Should we keep releasing or stop because there is a problem?”
 “Are users responding well to the new functionality?”
-To make informed decisions, all stakeholders need a centralized dashboard to view the feature-level impact on application performance and business metrics.
+To make informed decisions while using feature flags, all stakeholders need a centralized dashboard to view the feature-level impact on application performance and business metrics.

 Challenge #8: Projects get orphaned